software-mansion-labs/react-native-turbo-demo/scripts/README.md

 ## How to bump turbo-ios and turbo-android versions

-You can bump versions in package.json located in packages/turbo directory (look for `hotwiredTurbo` option).
+You can bump versions in package.json located in packages/turbo directory (look for `hotwiredTurbo` setting).